open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - the key of the field.
 - the value of the field.

-The implemenation SHOULD preserve casing (e.g. it should not transform `Content-Type` to `content-type`) if the used protocol is case insensitive, otherwise it MUST preserve casing.
+The implementation SHOULD preserve casing (e.g. it should not transform `Content-Type` to `content-type`) if the used protocol is case insensitive, otherwise it MUST preserve casing.

 ### Extract